test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-01.robot.rst

 .. code::

    Running with configuration level: 4
-   CfgFile Path: <Robot Framework installation>\python39\lib\site-packages\RobotFramework_Testsuites\Config\robot_config.json
+   CfgFile Path: <Robot Framework installation>\python39\lib\site-packages\RobotFramework_TestsuitesManagement\Config\robot_config.json

 Hint: The *level 4* configuration is a fallback solution and should be avoided.
-In case you activate the test suites management, you should also specify an own configuration file.
+In case you activate the **RobotFramework_TestsuitesManagement**, you should also specify an own configuration file.
 This is handled in the following exercises.